Syphilitic hepatitis symptoms. Syphilis is hepatitis. Early syphilitic jaundice

 • before carrying out operations.

-How is the analysis carried out, where is the blood taken from and is preparation needed?
+How is the analysis carried out, where is the blood taken from and is any preparation needed?
 Blood is taken from the cubital vein on an empty stomach.

 How to decipher the results?

-How long is the result valid?
+How long are the results valid?

 The shelf life of an HIV test is 6 months.
 This is due to the fact that it is possible to accurately determine the virus only 3 months after infection.